kevinguebert/kevinguebert-netlify/content/2018/06/05/2018-06-05-offloading-work-to-spotify.md

 ---
+template: post
-title: "Offloading Work to Spotify"
+title: Offloading Work to Spotify
-slug: "offloading-work-to-spotify"
+slug: offloading-work-to-spotify
-date: "2018-06-05T12:55:38.000Z"
-tags: ["Technology","Startups","Ideas","Coding","Harvy Dev"]
 draft: false
-template: "post"
+date: '2018-06-05T12:55:38.000Z'
+description: >-
-description: "Hopefully by now you've had the chance to [Meet Harvy](/2018/06/02/meet-harvy/).
+  Hopefully by now you've had the chance to Meet Harvy.
 In its very starter and simple phase, Harvy uses your songs in your playlists to determine the playlist for you.
-There..."
+There...
+category: Harvy
+tags:
+  - Technology
+  - Startups
+  - Ideas
+  - Coding
+  - Harvy Dev
 ---

 Hopefully by now you've had the chance to [Meet Harvy](/2018/06/02/meet-harvy/).
 In its very starter and simple phase, Harvy uses your songs in your playlists to determine the playlist for you.
 There are some pros and cons to this approach: